-Customer Care and Enro llment
+Customer Care and Enrollment

-Customer care and enrollment expenses primarily consist of compensation and benefits costs for personnel engaged in presales assistance to applicants who call our customer care center and for enrollment personnel who assist applicants during the underwriting process.
+Customer care and enrollment expenses primarily consist of compensation and benefits costs for personnel engaged in pre-sales assistance to applicants who call our customer care center and for enrollment personnel who assist applicants during the underwriting process.
 In preparation for the Medicare annual enrollment period and to a lesser extent the initial open enrollment period for individuals and family plans, we begin ramping up our customer care center staff during our second and third quarters to handle the anticipated increased volume of health insurance transactions during the fourth quarter.
 Accordingly, our customer care center staffing costs are significantly higher in our third and fourth quarters compared to the first and second quarters.
 In the first quarter of 2014, we retained some enrollment personnel during the initial open enrollment period under health care reform that ended on March 31, 2014 to handle the increased volume of individual and family plan applications.
 Because the majority of our Medicare plan-related revenue related to new sales is not generated until the fourth quarter, our temporary customer care center staffing costs incurred in the third quarter has had a significant negative impact on our profitability during that quarter.
 These seasonal trends are expected to continue in 2014.

-We expect customer care and enrollment expenses to increase in absolute dollars in 2014 compared to 2013 as a result of additional personnel we have hired and expect to hire to service the expected increase in the volume of Medicare demand and the expected increase in the volume of individual and family demand in 2014 and due to an increase in expenditures to further develop our sales capabilities.
+We expect customer care and enrollment expenses to increase in absolute dollars in 2014 compared to 2013 as a result of additional personnel we have hired and expect to hire to service demand for Medicare and individual and family plans during the open enrollment periods for these products and due to an increase in expenditures to further develop our sales capabilities.